akwabiba/Stupid-RAT/README.md

 # Stupid-RAT

-This is the outcome of some staff that i have learned while doing the ElearnSecurity PTX course
+This is the outcome of some stuff that i have learned while doing the ElearnSecurity PTX course

 ## Loader.cs